 It is the responsibility of Ofsted to ensure registration goes only to people who are suitable and ready to provide childcare.
 Thus, making a false or misleading statement during the registration application is an offence.

-AGENCIES: Ofsted procedures for registering a childminder agency have several key steps to follow.
-The section explains how to apply, the associated fees, and how long the process takes.
+Ofsted procedures for registering a childminder agency have several key steps to follow.
+The help guide explains how to apply, the associated fees, and how long the process takes.

 A Guide for Childcare Providers and Childminders in United Kingdom